The Battle of Wizna and Why It is Known as the Polish Thermopylae

 The legacy of the Battle of Wizna, known as the “Polish Thermopylae,” endures in Polish culture and history as a poignant reminder of bravado in the face of impossible odds.
 The defender’s sacrifice left an indelible mark on history, mirroring the legendary stand of the Spartans at Thermopylae and highlighting the extraordinary courage of those who fought in the defense of Wizna.

-Monument (1967) to the soldiers of independent battle group „Narew” who died in defense of their homeland in September 1939 at The Battle of Wizna
+Monument (1967) to the soldiers of the independent battle group „Narew” who died in defense of their homeland in September 1939 at The Battle of Wizna

 Similar Posts